 Entry & Exit Formalities

-Travelers entering Brazil can bring in 2L of alcohol, 400 cigarettes and one personal computer, video and still camera.
+Travelers entering Brazil can bring in 2L of alcohol, 400 cigarettes and one personal computer, video camera and still camera.
 Newly purchased goods worth up to US$500 are permitted duty-free.
-Meat and cheese products are not allowed.
+Fruits, meat, fish and cheese products are not allowed.

 Entry & Exit Card

-On entering Brazil, all tourists must fill out an entry/exit card (cartão de entrada/saida); immigration officials will keep half, you keep the other.
+On entering Brazil, all tourists must fill out a cartão de entrada/saida (entry/exit card); immigration officials will keep half, you'll keep the other.
 Don’t lose this card!
-When you leave Brazil, the second half of the entry/exit card will be taken by immigration officials.
-They will also stamp your passport, and if for some reason they are not granting you the usual 90-day stay in Brazil, the number of days will be written beneath the word Prazo (Period) on the stamp in your passport.
+When you leave Brazil the second half of the card will be taken by immigration officials.

 Embassies & Consulates